Happy New Year!!

-We have created our own story maps and even added new animals to see.
+We will be creating our own story maps and will even add new animals to see.

-Next we are going to change the main character.
+We are also going to change the main character.
 Maybe Monster and Me will go to scare some animals!

 At home you could create more versions with different animals to see.
 Maybe you could use the internet to find some unusual animals.
 You could watch how they move on YouTube and have a go at copying their movements.